 Youth Bursary: Alliyah Enyo, Lorenzo Rangoni Robertson and Niamh Hughes

-ESW’s youth Bursary Programme began in April 2022 as we welcomed the selected artists Dannii Hillis, Alliyah Enyo, Lorenzo Rangoni Robertson and Niamh Hughes into the building.
+ESW’s youth Bursary Programme began in April 2022 when we welcomed the selected artists Dannii Hillis, Alliyah Enyo, Lorenzo Rangoni Robertson and Niamh Hughes into the building.

-The cohort have been based at their studio in ESW for the last 9 months undertaking a programme of nurture, training and support designed to help them establish their artistic career.
-There has been one shared working day each week and the rest of the time the artists were free to access the studio and workshops at ESW to make their work
+The cohort were based at their studio in ESW for 9 months undertaking a programme of nurture, training and support designed to help them establish their artistic career.
+There was one shared working day each week and the rest of the time the artists were free to access the studio and workshops at ESW to make their work

-The programme has run for 9 months and has been designed to help them to develop their skills, their ideas and to connect with a community of fellow artists and arts professionals.
+The programme ran for 9 months and has been designed to help them to develop their skills, their ideas and to connect with a community of fellow artists and arts professionals.

-After a relatively quiet month in the studio November was jam packed with activity.
-First off the group went to Glasgow to visit Hanna Tuulikki‘s studio for a performance master class.
-The artists worked with Hanna all day to develop their confidence and to hone aspects of the work they are developing for their January exhibition.
+November was jam packed with activity.
+The group went to Glasgow to visit Hanna Tuulikki‘s studio for a performance master class.
+The artists worked with Hanna all day to develop their confidence and to hone aspects of the work they were developing for their January exhibition.

 Towards the end of November the group travelled to Venice for the penultimate weekend of the Biennale.
 They spent three days exploring the Giardini and the wider city, experiencing some of the most amazing and ambitious work by artists from all over the world.

 The cohort spent the month of October working in the studio, developing work for their end of project exhibition.
-As the programme draws to an end it is a chance for the artists to utilise all of the things they have learned to produce a new work.
-The group will present their work the end of January 2023.
+As the programme drew to an end it was a chance for the artists to utilise all of the things they have learned to produce a new work.
+The group presented their work the end of January 2023.

 For the first 2 weeks of September the Youth Bursary cohort worked with Naomi Garrick on a workshop entitled Engrossing Interactions.
 Naomi is an artist and teacher who’s practice includes a variety of media, ranging from painting to participation activities.

 This week long interruption was a chance to take a break from that their daily practice and long term research, to lower their expectations and maybe their egos and to open things up again.
-If they are in a position where they do not know what this is the activity of the workshop might provide new parameters for making work.
+If they were in a position where they do not know what this is, the activity of this workshop was designed to provide new parameters for making work.

 The group took away whatever materials they needed to do the activity they found most engrossing with the aim of making work to install in an impromptu exhibition the following week.
 Lorenzo and Niamh were given the task of installing the work and they played on the notable synergies in visual language between the artists who had worked apart from each other since the initial workshop.
 This prompted more discussion on the value unique learning that can happen in peer led spaces.

-Also in September the group visited Jupiter Art Land.
-We met with Claire Feeley, Head of Exhibitions and Learning Programmes who spoke to us about the history and the ethos behind the commissioning of this very different sculpture park.
+Also in September the group visited Jupiter Art Land where they met with Claire Feeley, Head of Exhibitions and Learning Programmes who spoke to us about the history and the ethos behind the commissioning of this very different sculpture park.

 Reproducing an object in wax is the first part of the lost wax casting process.
-With this skill under their belts the plan is for the Bursary artists to now work with our Technical Team to learn about casting in aluminium and be involved in the casting of their work in this medium.
-With these experiences I hope new doors have opened within the artists’ practices and we look forward to seeing where these will lead to.
+With this skill under their belts the Bursary artists went on to work with the Technical Team to learn about casting in aluminium and be involved in the casting of their work in this medium.
+With these experiences new doors have opened within the artists’ practices.

 After a couple of well needed weeks off the Youth Bursary programme restarted in the last two weeks of July.

-This week the cohort began their training in the casting as they were introduced to the possibilities of the process.
-Over the next few weeks ESW Assistant Director and artist Gordon Munro will take the group through the technical aspects and the creative potential of the casting process.
+This week the cohort began their training in casting as they were introduced to the possibilities of the process.
+Over the next few weeks ESW Assistant Director and artist Gordon Munro took the group through the technical aspects and the creative potential of the casting process.

-This week they started with a comprehensive introduction to the history and application of the process The participants also got the chance to see some of Gordon’s work and the different stages of it production before they start getting their hands dirty from next week onwards.
+The first week started with a comprehensive introduction to the history and application of the process The participants also got the chance to see some of Gordon’s work and the different stages of it production before they started getting their hands dirty.

-Over the coming months the Youth Bursary cohort and ESW staff will take turns hosting a skill sharing workshop.
+Over the months the Youth Bursary cohort and ESW staff took turns hosting a skill sharing workshop.

-These began this month with a site-writing workshop led by learning assistant Megan Rudden, who took us on a mind journey to explore a body of water, using imagination and memories to write about place.
-Niamh Hughes then led a session in experimental ways to use Microsoft power point, considering innovative ways to present and make work digitally.
-She also showed us how to make short animations using our bodies and found objects.
+These began with a site-writing workshop led by learning assistant Megan Rudden, who took us on a mind journey to explore a body of water, using imagination and memories to write about place.
+Niamh Hughes then led a session in experimental ways to use Microsoft Power Point, considering innovative ways to present and make work digitally.
+She also showed the group how to make short animations using their bodies and found objects.

-We finished June with a few gallery visits.
-First we went to the Talbot Rice gallery to see Celine Conderelli’s exhibition After Work where we were given an impromptu introduction to the work by one of the exhibition curators James Clegg.
-We then walked dow to the Fruitmarket Gallery where we saw the amazing sculptures of Daniel Silver before finishing off at The Collective where we watched Ruth Ewan’s new film The Beast and the latest instalment of their Satellites Programme from Camara Taylor.
+June concluded with a few gallery visits.
+First the group visited the Talbot Rice gallery to see Celine Conderelli’s exhibition After Work where we were given an impromptu introduction to the work by one of the exhibition curators James Clegg.
+They then walked dow to the Fruitmarket Gallery where they saw the amazing sculptures of Daniel Silver before finishing off at The Collective where Ruth Ewan’s new film The Beast and the latest instalment of their Satellites Programme from Camara Taylor were being presented.

-June has seen the culmination of lots of of things our Youth Bursary artists have been working on over the last three months.
+June saw the culmination of lots of of things our Youth Bursary artists had been working on over the last three months.

 Niamh presented her work as part of Kfest, an art festival based in Killorglin in Kerry, Ireland.
-She exhibited the work from her APORIA project wis an ongoing project centred on critical introspective reflections of the self and the destructive tendencies of both ourselves and the environments we inhabit.
+She exhibited the work from her APORIA project, an ongoing project centred on critical introspective reflections of the self and the destructive tendencies of both ourselves and the environments we inhabit.